Use your keyboard arrow keys to navigate

 Strategic Alignment

-Note: Aligning and reporting dimensions to strategies requires the Strategic Alignment item from Culture Counts.
+Product note: Aligning and reporting dimensions to strategies requires the Strategic Alignment item from Culture Counts.

 Melt Festival's strategic plan is focused on four key areas of service.
 Based on this strategy, Culture Counts worked with Melt Co. to align appropriate outcome metrics to the different strategic areas.
 The following visualisation lists those key areas and their overall goal.